DOB/DOD: January 15, 1919 (New Haven, CT) – January 7, 2003 (Middletown, CT); 83 years old

 Nickname: None

 Plane was at 27,500 feet when it received a direct hit y flak in the Number 2 engine.
-The plane slid under the formation with engine on fire.
-After all crew did an oxygen check, the wing exploded and only 5 of 9 crew members were able to exit the plane and deploy parachutes.
-While in POW camps, German soldiers made contradicting statements that four of the crew who weren’t in the camp, were hung by civilians after they bailed out but also that they had died in the crash.
+The plane slid under the formation with the engine on fire.
+After all the crew did an oxygen check, the wing exploded, and only 5 of 9 crew members were able to exit the plane and deploy parachutes.
+While in POW camps, German soldiers made contradicting statements that four of the crew who weren’t in the camp were hung by civilians after they bailed out but also that they had died in the crash.

 Crew assigned (KIA=4, POW=5)